NEWS AND RECENT EVENTS

 • Earth Newborn, a set of four pieces pub. separately by Stainer & Bell: 'The Trumpet', 'Lights Out', 'Bright Clouds of May' and 'After Rain'.

 • My Heart Beside for medium/high voice, viola and piano, three pieces to poems by Emily Dickinson, pub.
 Tŷ Cerdd.
-The first of these was premiered at the Wigmore Hall in October 2022.

 • Rhyfedd, rhyfedd / Wonder, wonder (2020) for SATB chorus and organ, pub.
 Vol. 3, Multitude of Voyces, ed.
 Louise Stewart, the Welsh text by the renowned 18th-century poet, Ann Griffiths, and the English translation by the composer.
 This work has now also been published separately by Stainer & Bell in their series, Choral Now.